 We reaffirm our belief in the virtuous cycle between environment and economy as agreed in the Korea-Africa Green Growth Initiative 2009-2012, and note that the green economy in the context of sustainable development and poverty eradication was presented at the United Nations Conference on Sustainable Development (Rio +20) in June 2012, as an important tool to achieve sustainable development, providing policy making options while not being a rigid set of rules.
 We reaffirm that policies for a green economy should be guided by and be in accordance with all the Rio principles, Agenda 21 and the Johannesburg Plan of Implementation in the context of sustainable development and poverty eradication, and contribute towards achieving relevant internationally agreed development goals including the MDGs.

 We welcome Korea's initiative to increase ODA to support green growth in the context of sustainable development and poverty eradication in African countries in accordance with their national priorities and circumstances.
-We envisage that the support for a green economy in the framework of the outcome document of the UNCSD(Rio+20), and the establishment of a green growth strategy will be expanded through international organizations such as the Global Green Growth Institute (GGGI) and United Nations Environment Program (UNEP)
+We envisage that the support for a green economy in the framework of the outcome document of the UNCSD(Rio+20), and the establishment of a green growth strategy will be expanded through international organizations such as the Global Green Growth Institute (GGGI) and United Nations Environment Program (UNEP).

 We acknowledge the importance of effective adaptation strategies curbing the negative impact of climate change on our environment.
 In this regard, we endeavour to undertake initiatives aimed at enhancing African capacity to adapt to the effects of climate change.
 Furthermore we support the outcomes of COP17/CMP7 and commit to working closely in preparation for COP18/CMP8, to be hosted in Doha, Qatar in December 2012.